 Rome’s grand, historic fountains look awfully inviting after a hot day of sightseeing.
-But you absolutely, positively should not try to cool off in one of them.
+But you absolutely, positively should not try to cool off in any of them.

 Cooling off in a Roman fountain has long been a fineable offense, no matter if you’re overheating or “doin’ it for the ‘gram’.”
 And it is one of a number of rules in Rome that address the inconsiderate behavior of tourists.

 Following are some of the historic fountains that are often abused by sun-weary or misbehaving tourists.
-Of course, all of Rome’s fountains are off-limits for bathing — I shouldn’t have to tell you this!
+Of course—I shouldn’t have to tell you this!—all of Rome’s fountains are off-limits for bathing.
 But hopefully this post will reach those who need a lesson in travel etiquette.

 Barcaccia Fountain at the base of the Spanish Steps